Lectures (Video)

 Course Summary

 This course covers stoichiometry of chemical reactions, quantum mechanical description of atoms, the elements and periodic table, chemical bonding, real and ideal gases, thermochemistry, introduction to thermodynamics and equilibrium, acid-base and solubility equilibria, introduction to oxidation-reduction reactions.
-It is taught in University of California, Berkeley by a group of lecturers: Angelica Stacy, Marcin Majda, Kristy Boering and Michelle Douskey.
+It is taught in University of California, Berkeley by Angelica Stacy.

 Reading Material